jacobtomlinson/carte-noire/drafts/untitled.md

 -...
 -He convinces me to run away (?)
 -Death (?)
+-Schellen a ghost of mom?
+--Or maybe Schellen just a dark second personality that came after mom left

 Themes
 -Color.
 Abnormal things are bright, everything else is beige or boring